 Humanities Labs are multi-year programs designed around a theme and intended to drive change and innovation in our undergraduate humanities curriculum through new courses and student research opportunities.
 A defining characteristic of a humanities lab is the team physically sharing a space and technology (digital, cartographic, etc.), creating a knowledge production environment typically associated with the sciences.

 The first Humanities Lab at Duke began with the 2010-11 academic year – the Haiti Lab.
 In the 2011-12 academic year, the Haiti Lab was joined by two additional labs: BorderWork(s) and GreaterThanGames.
-For the 2013-14 academic year there will be two labs - BorderWork(s) will be in its final year and Audiovisualities will be in its first year.
+During the 2013-14 academic year there are two labs - BorderWork(s) is in its final year and Audiovisualities is in its first year.
+For 2014-15, Audiovisualities will be joined by Global Brazil.

 The Humanities Labs program brings together groups of faculty and students from throughout Duke University who share discipline-crossing research and pedagogical agendas rooted in the humanities.
 They are supported by a Library Humanities Academic Technology Consultant and Research Assistants trained in pedagogically oriented technologies.
 The Labs are located in, and additionally supported by, the Franklin Humanities Institute.